vgeswar/fabzero/README.md

-*My Three weeks at Pre-Fab Academy Training Program at STPI-Bhubanewar Campus.*
+*My Three weeks drive at Pre-Fab Academy Training Program at STPI-Bhubanewar Campus.*
 *We are trained by two legends Sh.Fransisco & Sh.Sibu*

 ***About***
-This Program can foster a vibrant ecosystem for building a maker culture among startups, young entrepreneurs & enterprises for transforming ideas into superior products.
+*This Program can foster a vibrant ecosystem for building a maker culture among startups, young entrepreneurs & enterprises for transforming ideas into superior products.*

 ## [*Inaugural Session*](/md-files/Inauguration.md)